gordonaspin/portside-security/README.md

 `pynvr` is a server process that does not need a client to attach.
 The GUI implementation is svelte components and Javascript. `pynvr` GUI has controls to adjust motion-detection thresholds per camera.
 The GUI presents a mosaic of all enabled cameras, in the dimensions defined in nvr.json.
 If there are less cameras than rows * colums, black frames will be inserted.
 Clicking on a frame in the mosaic will zoom in to that camera, and clicking on a zoomed in camera will return to the mosaic.

 The GUI presents a clickable timeline of events.
 Clicking the event will display the recorded video and associated metadata.
 The timeline can be panned back in history as far as the oldest event.
 The timeline can also be zoomed by holding the Shift-key and mouse-scroll.
-On mobile, the zoom is performed on two-finger scroll.
+On mobile, the pand and zoom is performed by one finger and two-finger scroll, respectively.
 ## Architecture / Design
 `pynvr` implements an efficient, robust pipeline to stream per cameraa for motion and object detection and recording file creation.
 The pipeline is as follows:
 ```code